consubr/arquillian-wildfly-deltaspike-adminfaces/README.md

 ## License

-myRuleEngine is released under the terms of the MIT license:
+mySimpleErp is released under the terms of the MIT license:

 ```
 The MIT License (MIT)